AndreaW8/wav2lip-distillation/README.md

 # Wav2Lip Knowledge Distillation

 This repository extends the original [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) speech to lip sync model with knowledge distillation.
-This work investigates how different loss terms affect the training and output of a smaller student model using a larger, frozen pretrained Wav2Lip GAN teacher, with the goal of maintaining lip-sync quality while reducing training cost and model complexity.
+This work investigates how different loss terms affect the training and output of a smaller student model using a larger, frozen pretrained Wav2Lip GAN teacher, with the goal of maintaining lip sync quality while reducing training cost and model complexity.

 ## Overview